MichalOlszewski/xml-parser/README.md

 ## General
-This is a small application that we cun run via console.
+This is a small application that we can run via console.
 We must type data format and the file from which we will take the information. the program returns the necessary information about parcel.